rockdaboot/wget2/docs/wget2_manual.md

 * --ftps-implicit

-  This option tells Wget to use FTPS implicitly.
+  This option tells Wget2 to use FTPS implicitly.
 Implicit FTPS consists of initializing SSL/TLS from the very beginning of the control connection.
 This option does not send an "AUTH TLS" command: it assumes the server speaks FTPS and directly starts an SSL/TLS connection.
 If the attempt is successful, the session continues just like regular FTPS ("PBSZ" and "PROT" are sent, etc.).
 Implicit FTPS is no longer a requirement for FTPS